The Promises and Covenants of God are ALWAYS Conditional!

 Rev 1:6 And hath made us kings and priests unto God and his Father; to him be glory and dominion for ever and ever.
 Amen.

 Again we see John this time writing about the church and to the church, calling them the kings and priests of God.
 That qualifies the church as being these royal rulers of the spiritual domain of God.
-That makes the church the new spiritual priesthood unto God.
+That makes the church a new spiritual priesthood unto God.
 This is of course difficult to fully accept for many believers.
+Please do not let it offend you.
+I will not be offended if you believe something else.

 Heb 8:9 Not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt; because they continued not in my covenant, and I regarded them not, saith the Lord.